aviyak43/Python-Code-Example/README.md

 The output files are included.

 Ex9 Python course:<br />
-This excercise is a short program to manage a car store.
+This excercise is a short program to manage a cars store.
 The user can add new cars, sell cars, print cars details and print the store details.
 An input example is included.